 190.200 – Progress Reviews

-A Candidate’s progress is formally reviewed twice during the program.
-The first review, the Gateway, is conducted during the second retreat after matriculation into the program.
-A Candidate meets with the MFA Committee for this review.
-The Committee will evaluate Candidates’ progress in meeting degree requirements as well as the quality of work Candidates have completed to the date of the review.
-Should the Committee determine that a Candidate is not making adequate progress in earning credits to complete the degree within three years or is not producing work of acceptable quality, the Candidate may either be placed on academic probation or be dismissed without formal warning from the program, at the discretion of the MFA Committee.
+During the Gateway Review, the MFA Committee determines whether students, at the time of the review (after one year in the program), have completed credits (18-20 minimum), properly distributed between studio and academic work, to graduate within a three-year period from the date of matriculation.
+The Committee also determines whether all documentation (paperwork) required for transcripts is up-to-date.
+Upon successful completion of the Review, students are permitted to advance to the subsequent semester.
+Should the Committee determine that a Candidate is not making adequate progress in earning credits to complete the degree within three years or is not producing work of acceptable quality; the Candidate may either be placed on academic probation or be dismissed without formal warning from the program, at the discretion of the MFA Committee.

 The MFA Committee determines by majority vote whether or not students pass or fail these reviews.
 Findings are documented.
 Students’ advisors communicate results of these reviews to students.

 The following issues are considered during reviews: